A focus on

 How Long Does Pelvic Floor Physical Therapy Take?

 The length of time that pelvic therapy may take is largely dependent upon the needs of the patient.
 You will find a variety of factors play a role in building the proper treatment regimen.
 This includes how long a patient has been suffering from symptoms due to the condition, other bodily systems that have been affected as well, and any allergies, injuries, or dietary restrictions that could act as barriers to treatment.
 Simply put, the more complicated the case, the longer the treatment plan.

-For instance, a patient in Westchester County who has been living with pain for two years, has experienced a hip labral tear and a herniated disc, pelvic discomfort, chronic constipation, and works a high-stress job and practices poor nutritional habits may require a more complex and lengthy treatment regimen than a patient who is dealing with pain in the coccyx after sustaining a fall to the tailbone and is not suffering from any other contributing conditions, ailments, or additional health challenges.
+For instance, a patient County who has been living with pain for two years, has experienced a hip labral tear and a herniated disc, pelvic discomfort, chronic constipation, and works a high-stress job and practices poor nutritional habits may require a more complex and lengthy treatment regimen than a patient who is dealing with pain in the coccyx after sustaining a fall to the tailbone and is not suffering from any other contributing conditions, ailments, or additional health challenges.

 We strongly recommend wearing loose and comfortable clothing to a pelvic floor therapy treatment session.
 You want to have complete freedom of movement without feeling restricted or confined by your choice of clothes and shoes.
 Basically, dress for a pelvic therapy session how you would for a workout or an hour at the gym.
 That means comfortable clothing and shoes with plenty of support, no loafers or heels, please.

 You might also wish to bring along a pair of soft warm socks.
 Some of these sessions could require that you remove one or more articles of clothing and bare feet could leave you feeling chilly.
 A sheet will be provided so you may cover yourself, but that pair of socks may come in handy for staying warm.